 The government has cited multiple reasons for this decision:

-1. Revenue Generation: The tax is expected to contribute significantly to the national treasury.
+• Revenue Generation: The tax will mean a lot to the national treasury.

 Potential Impact on Consumers and Businesses